What is differential tuition?

 Students are charged $50 per credit hour for courses taken in the College of Business.
 Over a four-year undergraduate program, that amounts to approximately $3,100 for most business majors.

-Who pays College of Business different tuition?
+Who pays College of Business differential tuition?

-All students enrolled in College of Business courses, with the exception of ECON 200, macroeconomics, are charged differential tuition, regardless of their major.
+All students enrolled in College of Business courses, with the exception of ECON 200 (macroeconomics) are charged differential tuition, regardless of their major.

 Do out-of-state students pay a different amount?